On the family of affine threefolds $a(x)y=F(x,z,t)$: Introduction

-When $k$ is a field of characteristic zero and $n=2$, Abhyankar-Moh (\cite{AM}) and Suzuki (\cite{Suz}) independently answered Question 1 affirmatively.
-The proof is highly non-trivial and is known as the Epimorphism Theorem.
-Over fields of positive characteristic and $n=2$, there are counterexamples to Question 1 given by Segre-Nagata non-trivial lines (\cite{Se}, \cite{Na}).
-One can easily extend these examples to construct counter examples in positive characteristic when $n\geqslant 3$.

-The famous {\it Abhyankar-Sathaye Conjecture} (\cite[pp. 267]{GFB}) asserts an affirmative answer to Question 1 over a field $k$ of characteristic zero whenever $n\geqslant 2$, i.e., the variety defined by $H$ in $\A^n_k$ is rectifiable.
-However a complete solution to the Epimorphism Problem over a field of characteristic zero is not known.
-Though counterexamples to Question 1 exist over a field of positive characteristic, the problem is still of interest in arbitrary characteristic for specific forms of $H$ and many partial affirmative results for Question 1 have been proved even in arbitrary characteristic (see \cite{sp}, \cite{rp}, \cite{Wright1}, \cite{rs}, \cite{DaDu1}, \cite{com}, \cite{adv2} etc.).
-For a general survey one can see \cite{DG}.
+When $k$ is of positive characteristic, there are counterexamples to Question~$3$ given by B. Segre and M. Nagata (\cite{Se}, \cite{Na}).
+When $n=2$ and ch.$k=0$, Abhyankar-Moh (\cite{AM}) and Suzuki (\cite{Suz}) gave an affirmative answer to Question~$3$ --- this is popularly known as the ``Epimorphism Theorem".
+When $n\geqslant 3$ and ch.$k=0$, the famous {\it Abhyankar-Sathaye Conjecture} asserts an affirmative answer to Question~$3$.
+Note that when the characteristic of $k$ is positive, though Question~$3$ has a negative answer in general, the question may still be asked for specific forms of $G$.
+Indeed, many partial affirmative results for Question~$3$ have been proved even when $k$ is of arbitrary characteristic (see \cite{rp}, \cite{Wright1}, \cite{DaDu1}, \cite{com}, \cite{adv2} etc.).
+A general survey of the Epimorphism Problem can be found in \cite{DG}.